 For anyone thinking of starting the Foster Care process, my best advice is: DO IT !!
-I won’t lie to you, it can be a difficult and draining path, but the reward is enormous and brings incalculable satisfactions.
+I won’t lie to you, it can be a difficult and draining path, but the reward is enormous and brings incalculable satisfaction.
 Statistically, there are 500,000 children in foster care in the United States.
-On average, children remain in state care for almost two years, and six percent of children in foster care have remained there for five years or more.
-Most of these children have been abused, neglected, abandoned, and faced very difficult situations.
-Having the experience of doing Foster Care is a positive way of supporting children and young people, it is a way of showing them that there is hope in their future, that they have options, that not everything is like what they have had to live.
-All that children in foster homes need are endless expressions of love, stability and protection.
-They need to feel safe and loved, the assurance that someone protects and cares for them, that love system will help them heal their wounds.
-Children or teenagers at Foster Care bring wounds, trauma and situations with them.
-It is likely that they have been in several homes or have been removed from a difficult family situation and this leads them to feel fears, therefore, they need time for adaptation.
+On average, children remain in state care for almost two years, and six percent of children in foster care have stayed there for five years or more.
+The majority of the children in foster care have been exposed to abuse, neglect, have been abandoned, and faced with challenging situations.
+Having the experience of doing Foster Care is a positive way of supporting children and young people; it shows them that there is hope in their future, that they have options, that not everything is like what they have had to live.
+All that children in foster homes need are endless expressions of love, stability, and protection.
+They want and need to feel safe and loved, the assurance that someone protects and cares for them, that love system will help them heal their wounds.
+Children or teenagers at Foster Care bring injuries, trauma, and situations with them.
+It is likely that they have been in several homes or have been removed from a difficult family situation, which leads them to feel fears; therefore, they need time for adaptation.
 We can make a difference in them; we can define and change their lives.
-Children and youth can learn what it takes to have a stable life, free from abuse and live in a safe environment.
+Children and youth can learn what it takes to have a stable life, free from abuse, and live in a safe environment.
 Foster parents can provide all those elements through teaching, good examples, discipline, and the inclusion of dreams and goals for the future.
-People who have experienced parenting by turning their home into a foster home acquire a holistic visibility into what is really happening in their communities.
+People who have experienced parenting by turning their home into a foster home acquire holistic visibility into what is happening in their communities.
 Their ability to humanize others, understand that everyone has a history, and appreciate their own experiences are just some of the excellent lessons learned during the process.
-There are no guarantees in the result of Foster Care, the only thing that is certain is that LOVE heals wounds.
-As a former Foster Mom, my best way to describe it ...
-It's worth it and it will change your life!
+There are no guarantees in the result of Foster Care; the only sure thing is LOVE heals wounds.
+As a former Foster Mom, my best way to describe it … It’s worth it, and it will change your life!